Some of the things to do

 Elephant Whispers is an Elephant Interaction and Safari Venue located on the banks of the Sabi River.
 Guests can experience the thrill of being close to these magnificent creatures and witness their intelligence, their compassionate nature and sheer delight interacting with their human counterparts.

-An interactive tours are led by a trained guide through the bush and fields to a living village where they meet a Shangaan family and experience their customs and traditions.
+Interactive tours at Shangana Cultural Village are led by a trained guide through the bush and fields to a living village where they meet a Shangaan family and experience their customs and traditions.
 Next they visit the mystical kraal of the sangoma (traditional healer) to learn about traditional medicines.
 A full traditional lunch is served with the midday tour.
 The evening tours include entertainment such as storytelling, singing and traditional dancing.

-Induna Adventures offers a variety of adventure activities, Rolling hills, gorges, rivers and unspoilt indigenous forests create a “Natural Adventure Park” right on the Panorma Route.
+Induna Adventures offers a variety of adventure activities for the individual adrenalin junkie, including team building activities.
+Rolling hills, gorges, rivers and unspoilt indigenous forests create a “Natural Adventure Park” right on the Panorma Route.
 Activities are available for young and old, from extreme sport such as white water rafting to quad biking and can be enjoyed with family, friends or colleagues.
 There are more than 14 outdoor adventure activities to choose from, ranging from 1/2 hour to full day options.

 Your room folder holds many more activity options, from romantic hour and a half boat trips to full day excursions